planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Vehicle Damage

-Vehicles are harder to break than living things, but less resilient.
-They have no Mettle score of their own – unsoaked damage becomes a penalty to Handling.
-If the penalty is enough to drop the driver’s Handling Check to zero dice, the vehicle won’t move for them.
-Someone with more dice may have better luck.
+Vehicles are an extension of their driver and as such share their Mettle for most purposes.
+Hits to the vehicle apply to the driver’s Mettle as long as it is above the negatives.
+A hit that drops them below zero Staggers the vehicle instead, sparing the driver.
+Sometimes it is a good idea to swap drivers if their Mettle is getting low.

+For example, a driver with 9 Mettle behind the wheel of a souped-up spy Mustang gets hit by an autocannon for 6 damage.
+This drops the vehicle-and-driver pair to 3 Mettle.
+When a nazi warbot lands on the trunk for a further 5 damage, this puts the vehicle at -2 Mettle and inflicts Stagger.
+The driver’s Mettle remains at 3, so the penalty applies to any driving actions they make using the vehicle itself.

+Rallies only raise Mettle if above zero, so if the vehicle is Staggered and the driver is not, only the driver’s Mettle recovers.
+The car needs a stint in the repair shop.

 - **Crashing** is when a vehicle hits an obstacle or rolls over.
-Vehicle and passengers take damage as a Hazard pool equal to their current Speed, with no Soak!
-Occupants not wearing seatbelts add a bonus equal to current Speed.
-For example, a Crash at 3 Speed inflicts 3D damage, or 3D+3 without seatbelts.
+Vehicle and passengers take damage as a Hazard pool equal to their current Speed plus a bonus also equal to current Speed.
+If not wearing seatbelts or other safety devices, double the bonus.
+For example, a Crash at 3 Speed inflicts 3D+3 damage, but the guy too cool to wear a seatbelt takes 3D+6.
 - **Ramming** turns a vehicle into a deadly weapon by sideswiping, t-boning, or rear-ending.
 Against another vehicle, make an Attack Check of the Vehicle’s Handling versus the target’s current Speed (or POISE if a pedestrian!).
 Ram damage to the target is the rammer’s FRAME + Speed + Edge.
 The Ramming vehicle also takes damage, equal to the target’s FRAME + Speed.
 Double effective Speed for both in a head-on collision.

 ### Repairs